neshyraj/diffusion-on-networks/README.md

 Project done as part of the class C5.10 Mathematics and Data Science for Development with Dr. Neave O'Clery

+adjmat1 - adjacency matrix of one village. each row/column represents a household

+diffusion - function to run diffusion model and function to calculate diffusion centrality

+document - written report. first page is a policy brief and rest is an article in PNAS format

+householdcharacteristics - characteristics such as caste, religion, leader status etc. for each of the households across all villages

 processing and plot - imports data and converts to igraph objects for analysis and computations. does plotting for visualization

-diffusion - function to run diffusion model and function to calculate diffusion centrality

 variationinfo - calculates variation of information after rewiring and plots to check for robustness of communities

-document - written report. first page is a policy brief and rest is an article in PNAS format

 Completed March 27th 2019